metaborg/spoofax-releng/README.md

 Maven is the build system used to build Spoofax, we require Maven 3.2 or higher.
 Download links and installation instructions can be found at <http://maven.apache.org/download.cgi>.
 Maven can be easily installed on OSX with Homebrew by executing `brew install maven`.
 Confirm the installation and version by running `mvn --version`.

 **wget.**
-Wget is installed from homebrew with `brew install wget`.
+Wget is required to download the StrategoXT distribution.
+On OSX it can be installed from homebrew with `brew install wget`.

 ## Preparation